niaRamaro/demon-slayer-wiki-scraper/README.md

 The json files can then be used to populate a database or whatever.

-An example of the generated files can be found in the [examples directory](https://github.com/niaRamaro/demon-slayer-wiki-scraper/tree/main/examples)
+An example of some of the generated files can be found in the [examples directory](https://github.com/niaRamaro/demon-slayer-wiki-scraper/tree/main/examples)

 ## Usage